ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 }
 ```

 It returns a list of `IBlocksDeobfuscator`'s.
-Each `IBlocksDeobfuscator` then eventually called on the basic blocks every function.
+Each `IBlocksDeobfuscator` is then eventually called on the basic blocks of every function.
 Right now the list is empty, but we will be adding our own `IBlocksDeobfuscator` next.

 At this point, your project structure should look like this: